 8. Wat Benjamabhopit (Marble Temple)

-Wat Benjamabhopit is a very popular attraction and one of the most photogenic temples in Bangkok.
+Wat Benjamabhopit is super photogenic and therefore one of the best temples in Bangkok.
 It is decorated in bright white marble, apparently imported all the way from Italy, and is constructed with those high gables (triangular roof) so iconic of Thailand.

 The temple is located a bit further out of town in the Dusit district.
 The 2.5km walk from Khao Sarn Road will take about 30 minutes.
 If it is a hot day then consider hoping in a tuk-tuk or taxi, the far one way should not be any more than 60 THB (USD 2).